In this post I’ll show you how to create Google Sheets drop down menus using the data validation method.

-I’ve had a few questions recently on how to add interactivity to charts in Google Sheets.
-Great question that’s worthy of a detailed explanation.
+I’ve had a few questions recently on how to add interactivity to charts in Google Sheets, which is a great question that’s worthy of a detailed explanation.

 Dynamic charts can really enhance reports and dashboards, allowing for more information to be conveyed in the same amount of screen space.
-This article will show you how to use the data validation method to make a dynamic chart.
+This article will show you how to use the data validation method to make a Google Sheets drop down menu to control a dynamic chart.

-This article walks through the steps to create a neat drop-down menu and interactive chart, so the user can select a parameter, e.g. a sales channel or name, and see the chart update.
+This article walks through the steps to create a neat Google Sheets drop down menu and interactive chart, so the user can select a parameter, e.g. a sales channel or name, and see the chart update.

 It’s a relatively simple technique but surprisingly powerful.